apache/arrow/docs/source/cpp/streaming_execution.rst

 .. _stream_execution_table_sink_docs:

-Considering the variety of sink nodes provided in the streaming execution engine, the ``table_sink`` node provides the ability to take the output as a table.
-It is much easier to use :class:`arrow::compute::TableSinkNodeOptions`.
+The ``table_sink`` node provides the ability to take the output as an in-memory table.
-The output data can be obtained as a ``std::shared_ptr<arrow::Table>`` along with the output ``schema``.
+This is much simpler to use than the other sink nodes provided by the streaming execution engine but it only makes sense when the output fits comfortably in memory.
+The node is created using :class:`arrow::compute::TableSinkNodeOptions`.

 Example of using ``table_sink``